 Some doubt exists as to the authenticity of at least one of the texts.
-Gerhard Ritter, who had access to the Prussian military archives before their destruction in the Second World War, challenged the accuracy of Moltke's essay titled "On Strategy."
+Gerhard Ritter, who had access to the Prussian military archives before their destruction in the Second World War, challenged the accuracy of Moltke's essay titled "On Strategy,"

 Ritter argued that the General Staff made serious alterations in those sections of Moltke's writings dealing with the relationship of politics and military strategy during war.
 Nevertheless, the views presented in the essay seem quite consistent with Moltke's other writings, the authenticity of which is not in question.
 There seems to be no reason to doubt that the essay is at least broadly representative of Moltke's views on the relationship of war and policy.
 The differences between the various versions of the essay are minor.
-47

-The selections in this volume come primarily from volume four of the Militärische Werke, which consisted of three book-length parts.
-The chapter titled "Instructions for the Commanders of Large Units" appeared in volume two, part two of the Militärische Werke.
-To the best of the editor's knowledge, these volumes have not previously appeared in English, although collectively they are among the half-dozen most fundamental documents of the Prussian army's theory of war.
+The selections in this volume come primarily from volume four of the Militärische Werke, which consisted of three booklength parts.The chapter titled "Instructions for the Commanders of Large Units" appeared in volume two, part two of the Militärische Werke.To the best of the editor's knowledge, these volumes have not previously appeared in English, although collectively they are among the half-dozen most fundamental documents of the Prussian army's theory of war.
 Captain Harry Bell of the Army Service Schools at Fort Leavenworth, Kansas, prepared rough translations of the three parts of volume four between 1912 and 1916.
 The current editor has retranslated selected portions of these three volumes for publication here.
 Although scarcely a sentence of Bell's original translation remains intact, it seems only proper to include him as joint translator.
-On the sentence of Bell's original translation remains intact, it seems only proper to include him as joint translator.